angelstakepool/multiowner-pool-instructions/README.md

 *Both owners use hw wallets for secured PLEDGE*

-Note: A single owner pool with pledge secured in hw wallet, is a **particular** case of this
+Note: A single owner pool with pledge secured in hw wallet, is a **particular** case of this, the only change would be the rewards account for which the hw wallet should be used

 ## Requirements